-There are four categories for email sender status with SharpSpring: Good, Marginal, Poor, and Suspended.
+There are four categories for email sender status with SharpSpring: Healthy, At Risk, Unhealthy, and Limited.
 This article will detail the differences between each status.

 The following user roles can create and send emails: